 - 21 mm Clear Processed Collagen Casings

 One of the trickiest parts of making meat sticks is the processing or smoking process.
-If the sausages heat too quickly, the fat has the potential of melting out of the venison or beef stick and the encapsulated acid can break down.
-The key is to gradually increase the temperature to ensure there's no fat or additive loss.
+If the sausages heat too quickly, the fat has the potential of melting out of the beef stick and the encapsulated acid can break down.
+The key is to gradually increase the temperature to ensure there's no fat or additive loss inside the snack sticks.

 The type of combustible you will use for smoking also has an impact on the taste and smoking process of your meat sticks.
-It is best to do some research and figure out which material you should use to obtain the best result.
+It is best to do some research and figure out which material you should use to obtain the best beef sticks.

 - Increase temperature to 130° F and smoke for 1 hour (dampers closed 75%)